Latrines are what collaboration looks like in Non Mongot, on La Gonave island in Haiti!

 While these latrines may not look like your dream bathroom retreat; it is what collaboration looks like in La Gonave, Haiti; and it is saving lives from disease and for all eternity!
 Collaboration in unity works every time it is done for the glory of God the Father.

 Due to the politics and natural disasters that have impacted Haiti, there is still a mind-set of “What can you do for me?” towards foreigners.
 At the end of our training this past December 2017 in Haiti, one of the community women leaders said this: “I learned that it is better when I do things for myself rather than expect others to do things for me.”
 CHE is a biblical based, wholistic model of development and transformation as a result of people finding purpose and significance as sons and daughters made in the image of God.
 That woman was seeing her potential as a child of God.

 This little country of Haiti has had its share of natural disasters, political and spiritual abuse, internal strife and poverty; but God is moving in a mighty way.
 Rebecca Walker with The Hospitality Table is helping to build collaboration and provide leadership training to help the Christ-Followers in Haiti to bring about spiritual transformation and physical development to fulfill the Great Commission and the Great Commandment.

 Does the Western Church have the same faith and clarity of purpose to see these kinds of transformation results from collaboration in our communities?
 Hospitality Table is committed to building disciple-makers both in our U.S. churches and in communities around the world.

-Join us in prayer and financial support as we help empower and build capacity in the churches and leaders in Haiti.
+Join us in prayer and financial support by purchasing coffee for your ministry and home from our Singing Rooster Partner as we help empower discipleship in Haiti.